qgis/QGIS-Documentation/docs/user_manual/processing/modeler.rst

 When double-clicking on an element, a dialog is shown that lets you define its characteristics.
-Depending on the parameter, the dialog will contain at least one basic element (the description, which is what the user will see when executing the model).
+Depending on the parameter, the dialog will contain at least one element (the description, which is what the user will see when executing the model).
 For example, when adding a numerical value, as can be seen in the next figure,